 What Kind of Conditions Would Make it Possible to See the Northern Lights in Chicago?

-To see the northern lights in Chicago, a few criterias would need to be met.
+To see the northern lights in Chicago, a few criteria would need to be met.

 First, a geomagnetic storm would need to hit the earth, which would allow the northern lights to drift south.